airbytehq/airbyte/airbyte-integrations/connectors/source-hugging-face-datasets/README.md

 # Hugging Face - Datasets
 This directory contains the manifest-only connector for `source-hugging-face-datasets`.

-Allows importing any datasets from Hugging Face ([https://huggingface.co/datasets](https://huggingface.co/datasets))
+Imports any datasets from Hugging Face ([https://huggingface.co/datasets](https://huggingface.co/datasets))

 ## Usage
 There are multiple ways to use this connector: